Save or invest

 • Short-term financial goals: - If you plan to use the money within the next 1-3 years, it's safer to keep it in a savings account where the value won't fluctuate.

 • Emergency fund: - Building an emergency fund should be a priority.
-Experts recommend saving 3-6 months of living expenses in a liquid, easily accessible account to cover unforeseen expenses like medical bills or car repairs.
+Experts recommend saving 3-6 months of living expenses in a liquidLiquidity refers to how quickly and easily you can access your money without losing value., easily accessible account to cover unforeseen expenses like medical bills or car repairs.

 • Low risk tolerance: - If you're risk-averse or uncomfortable with market volatility, saving in a secure account like a cash ISA or premium bonds will help protect your money from potential losses.